 How did I get into nutrition?
 There are a few answers!
 One of the reason for my departure from a Software Engineering was after experiencing one of those ‘A-Ha’ moments travelling through magical Central America, I always knew deep down that there was more to my career than programming, which lead me to extend my sabbatical and live in Guatemala and Mexico City for 3 years.
 This enabled me to explore other cultures and passions from yoga and the art to health!
 Definitely one of my top ten experiences to date!

-The real pivotal moment was when I got sick (in Guatemala), not just once but many times.
-But along this journey I seeked out advice whilst abroad, from local doctors , naturopaths, shamans, healers and nutritionists – anyone that would listen, and had the most inspiring conversations and some interesting experiences!
-I attended many sessions with a Naturopathic Doctor whom offered me sound advice on food, diet and lifestyle.
-He shows me me how to address to root cause of (my) disease.
+The real pivotal moment was when I got sick (in Guatemala).
+But along this journey I seeked out advice from local doctors , naturopaths, healers and nutritionists and had some of the most inspiring conversations!
+I attended several sessions with a Naturopathic Doctor whom offered me advice on food, diet and lifestyle.
+He showed me how to address the root cause of (my) dis-ease.
 I became very conscious on how food affected my body and mind.
 Upon my return to Ireland I searched for an appropriate training in UK and Ireland where I could learn more about nutrition, biochemistry and pathophysiology.
 I was hungry for learning yet wanted to choose a course that was both therapeutic and science based, not just looking at foods, but reviewing lifestyle and environment and stuck in old dogma and research.
 I love studying, researching and taking time to think.
 I did not realise how ‘unhealthy’ I was until I started to reach peak health and fitness through eating well, supporting my digestion/immune balance, and looking after myself via lifestyle, yoga and movement.

 What I always highlight with each client is that it takes time and self discovery to adapt to a healthier lifestyle, hence the main reason why I offer three and six month plans.
 (How can one session sort out chronic symptoms?)
 But in the end it is creating a healthier relationship between you, your food, your body and your way of life.
 I am passionate about living life to the fullest and enjoying its fruits – we all work hard enough!
 It is a prerequisite with each client that she/he enjoys the process and to work in a partnership.
 The key is to finding out what works for you, focus on your strengths, add in some science and it will all come together.